olinakung/olinakung.github.io/essays/E7: Reflective Analysis of my ITM 352 Experience.md

 This semester presented numerous challenges in our class, pushing me both mentally and physically as we tackled various coding concepts.
 Towards the end, grasping concepts like cookies and sessions proved particularly tough, as did implementing them in labs.
 The WODs provided valuable practice, though those closer to the start of Assignment 1 were especially demanding, like configuring loops to iterate through JSON products.
 However, the most daunting aspect was putting code together for the assignments using everything we'd learned.
 It required considerable time and strategic thinking to ensure the code was functional and coherent.
 I overcame these hurdles through extensive research on platforms like W3Schools and consulting with TAs and, when necessary, Professor Port.
 I've learned it's crucial to attempt problem-solving independently first, resorting to assistance only when truly stuck.
 Collaborating with peers also offered fresh perspectives.
 Completing Assignments 1 and 2 felt like significant milestones, affirming my progress and validating the effort invested in the course.

 ## Skill Development and Application:
+The three skill levels outlined in the course are a very accurate representation, I think.
+Personally, in the syntactic level, concepts and codes were easy to understand, and completing assignments such as labs and WODs was easy for me to comprehend.
+Moving onto the algorithmic level, I was still able to understand the material, but not as easily as in the syntactic level.
+Things slowly became more difficult, such as understanding functions.
+Then, things became tough when reaching the application and system level.
+This is where we applied all the knowledge gained throughout the course to complete Assignments 1 and 2.
+This was a huge hurdle and task to overcome.
+It was the most stressful level, as I spent a lot of time and effort trying to understand where things are placed and how to add lines of code.

+The hands-on experience with web-based e-service applications helped enhance my understanding and confidence in handling MIS issues.
+For example, when I couldn't get my welcome message to display when the user successfully logs into their account and is directed to their invoice, I had to carefully look at the code and make sure I am accessing the data objects correctly.
+Completing the assignments really boosted my confidence in my understanding of how to address and handle MIS issues.

 ## Use of AI (e.g. ChatGBT):
 The use of AI helped enhance my learning and productivity when I encountered challenges.
 An example of how I utilized AI to boost my productivity was during Assignment 2.
 For instance, when implementing validation for password requirements, such as the inclusion of special characters, I would ask ChatGPT to generate an if-else statement.
 This streamlined the process, allowing me to quickly validate passwords.
 Additionally, ChatGPT facilitated my learning by providing explanations for complex concepts.
 Instead of searching for explanations individually, I could ask ChatGPT to clarify specific lines of code, making my learning more efficient and less time-consuming.